University Policies

 Immunization Requirement

-All new and transfer students are required to submit documentation of immunizations required under N.C.
+All new and transfer students must submit documentation of immunizations required under N.C.
 General Statute 130A-155.1.
-Students who were previously enrolled at UNC–Chapel Hill are not required to resubmit immunization documentation.
+Students previously enrolled at UNC–Chapel Hill are not required to resubmit immunization documentation.

-Per North Carolina state law 130A-155.1(a), students will be withdrawn from the University 30 days after classes begin if immunization requirements have not been met.
+Per N.C.
+General Statute 130A-155.1(a), students will be withdrawn from the University 30 calendar days after classes begin if immunization requirements have not been met.

 - students they evaluate or supervise by virtue of their teaching, research, administrative, or other employment responsibility and